Diffusion Means in Geometric Spaces: Asymptotic analysis

 In this section we define the \emph{diffusion estimator} and investigate its asymptotic behavior.
 For manifolds of bounded sectional curvature, we present sufficient conditions for strong consistency in the sense of Ziezold and in the sense of Bhattacharya and Patrangenaru as defined in Subsection \ref{GeomStat}.
 The conditions rely on the interpretation of diffusion means as generalized Fr\'echet means, and are no more restrictive than in the case of the estimator

 of the Fr\'echet mean set.
 For compact manifolds these conditions always hold.
-Next, we present sufficient conditions for the estimator to satisfy the general central limit theorem of \cite{eltzner_smeary_2018} and consider the consequence on two spherical distributions. \begin{definition} Let $X$ be a random variable on $\cM$ with minimal heat kernel $p$.
+Next, we present sufficient conditions for the estimator to satisfy the general CLT of \citet{eltzner_smeary_2018} and consider the consequence on two spherical distributions. \begin{definition} Let $X$ be a random variable on $\cM$.
+Let $p$ be the minimal heat kernel on $\cM$.
 For samples $X_1,..., X_n\overset{\text{i.i.d.}}{\sim} X$ we define the \emph{sample log-likelihood function} $L_{t,n}:\cM \to \R$,

 for every $n\in\N$ and the \emph{sample diffusion $t$-mean sets} of $X_1,...,X_n$ are the sets